 Scientist↔Survivor Program at the Science of Cancer Health Disparities Conference

-The eighth AACR conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved will address all levels of basic, population, clinical and transdisciplinary research related to cancer.
+The 12th AACR Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved, Sept.
+20-23, 2019, will address all levels of basic, population, clinical, and transdisciplinary research related to cancer.

 The goals of this conference are to: